kledions/CoBudget-App-Support/privacy.md

 ## Contact Us

-If you have any questions or concerns about this privacy policy or CoBudget Pro, please contact us at [Your Contact Information].
+If you have any questions or concerns about this privacy policy or CoBudget Pro, please contact us at support@cobudgetpro.com.

 ---